Skip to main content

 • Placement exams and/or foundation courses to demonstrate competency in at least three of four main subdisciplines: analytical, inorganic, organic, and physical chemistry

-Fund your MS degree
+Fund your M.S. degree

 Through graduate teaching and graduate research assistantships.